AdrianDante/processing/README.md

 Though I moved on quickly to other languages, here is an homage to Processing, my first steps.

-From time to time I will be uploading a few old project that where lost but should not be hard to reproduce, and maybe also try something new.
+From time to time I will be uploading a few old project that were lost but should not be hard to reproduce, and maybe also try something new.